SlugBot/web/content/Discord/CustomCommands/Commands/command.md

 *Module: [[CustomCommands]]*<br>
 Add or remove custom commands or regex keyword matches.
 ## `/command add`
-Add or update a custom command or regex keyword match
+Add or update a custom command or regex keyword match.
+Can include [[Flag Replacers]]

 ## `/command remove <command>`
 Remove a custom command or regex keyword match